Akmolinka | Poulard wheat

 What’s the difference between hard and soft wheat?

 Hard wheat tend to have higher protein content and stronger gluten-forming proteins (13-16%) than soft wheat (8.5-10.5%).
-Thus, hard wheat are better suited for yeasted products and breads with an open, chewy inside.
+The industry logic is that hard wheat are better suited for yeasted products and breads with an open, chewy inside.
 Flour from soft wheat is better for items with fine insides: flatbreads, udon-style noodles, cakes, muffins, biscuits, and cookies.

 Red wheat is associated with hard wheat, while white wheat can be hard or soft.